-iv.
-Up to two campers or recreational vehicles per lot may be placed on the lot for an unlimited time period.
+Up to two (2) campers or recreational vehicles per lot may be placed on the lot for an unlimited time period.
 The campers or recreational vehicles may not be used as dwelling units.

-Campgrounds, travel trailer sites and tent sites are subject to the following requirements:
+Campgrounds: Campgrounds, travel trailer sites and tent sites are subject to the following requirements:

-a.
 Minimum lot size shall be three (3) acres.
 The lot shall provide direct vehicular access to a public street or road.
 The term “lot” shall mean a campground or travel trailer park.

-b.
 Public stations, housed in all-weather structures, containing adequate water outlet, toilet, waste contained and shower facilities, shall be provided uniformly throughout the lot at a ratio of not less than one (1) such station per each twenty (20) sites.

-c.
-No commercial enterprises shall be permitted to operate on the lot, except that a convenience good shopping building may be provided on a lot containing more than eighty (80) sites.
+No commercial enterprises shall be permitted to operate on the lot except that a convenience good shopping building may be provided on a lot containing more than eighty (80) sites.

-d.
 Each lot shall provide a hard-surfaced, dust-free vehicle parking area for site occupants and guest parking.
 Such parking area shall be located within four hundred (400) feet of the site it is intended to serve (except in the case of sites specifically designated only for tent camping).

-e.
 Each site shall contain a minimum of fifteen hundred (1,500) square feet, except that the minimum size for sites specifically designated for tents shall be three thousand (3,000) square feet.
 Each site shall be set back from any right-of-way or property line at least seventy-five (75) feet.

-f.
 A minimum distance of fifteen (15) feet shall be provided between all travel trailers and tents.

-Section 7.08.
-CEMETERIES.
-Cemeteries provided that:
+Section 7.05.
+CEMETERIES

+Cemeteries shall meet the following regulations:

-The principal access shall be directly to a County Primary Road as identified by the Lenawee County Road Commission under the authority of the State Trunkline Highway System (PA 51 of 1951, MCL 247.651 et sec), as amended.
+The principal access shall be directly to a County Primary Road as identified by the Lenawee County Road Commission.

-Minimum site size shall be ten (10) acres and the perimeter of the site shall be fenced as designated in Section 4.15.
+Minimum site size shall be ten (10) acres

+The perimeter of the site shall be fenced as in compliance with Section 5.15.

-Section 7.09.
-PLACES OF WORSHIP.
-Where places of worship are allowed, they shall meet the following requirements:
+Section 7.06.
+PLACES OF WORSHIP

+Places of worship shall meet the following regulations:

 Minimum lot width of one hundred fifty (150) feet.